-Note: The 450HD screen contrast parameters shown in the table below apply only if Microsoft Skype for Business' online Power Save Mode feature is enabled, i.e., the parameters apply only to online users.

-The following three Microsoft parameters configure Skype for Business's online Power Save Mode feature:
+Note: The 450HD screen contrast parameters apply only if Microsoft Skype for Business' online Power Save Mode feature is enabled, i.e., the parameters apply only to online users.
+They do not apply to Skype for Business on premises users.
+Three inband Microsoft parameters control Skype for Business's online Power Save mode: